Greek religion and culture

 Holy Wednesday is devoted to the anointment of the faithful with holy oil (efhelaio) and worshippers bring home some holy oil to anoint other members of the family and religious icons, etc., in the home, using a sprig of oregano.
 These sprigs are then placed near the family icon to be saved for emergencies, for they are believed to have magical healing powers.
 If a new house is to be built, one of these oregano sprigs is placed on the cornerstone of the foundation.

-Holy Thursday is also the day when Easter breads, buns and cookies are made.
-These are rich, sweet, yeast-raised breads baked with spices (aniseed or machlepi, ground wild cherry seeds) and decorated with one red egg and dried fruits and almonds.
-These sweet breads are called tsoureki and can be purchased in the local bakeries.
+Holy Thursday is also the day when Easter loaves of bread, buns, and cookies are made.
+These are rich, sweet, yeast-raised loaves of bread baked with spices (aniseed or machlepi, ground wild cherry seeds) and decorated with one red egg and dried fruits and almonds.
+These sweet loaves of bread are called tsoureki and can be purchased in the local bakeries.
 Other cookies, called koulourakia are also baked in various shapes for the children.

 The evening service, the longest of the Holy Week, is commonly known as the liturgy of the twelve gospels, when the priests read 12 different passages describing the Passion of Christ.
 After the fifth passage, the Crucifixion itself is read, and a life-sized crucifix with an icon of the crucified Christ on it is placed in the center of the church.
 The worshipers adorn it with three candles and wreaths of flowers.
 The remaining seven passages referring to Christ’s death and burial are read.
 The participation of the faithful becomes intense; the women become the guardians of the cross, joining the Holy Mother in grievous mourning and singing funeral hymns in an all-night vigil.
 It is believed that the souls of the dead are released on this night as the savior descends to the world below.